 Power and Water manages reticulated sewerage services in 56 remote communities.
-Sewage and wastewater are taken off site through pipes and pump stations to centralised waste stabilisation ponds for treatment and appropriate disposal of the treated wastewater.
+Sewage and wastewater is taken off site through pipes and pump stations to centralised waste stabilisation ponds for treatment and appropriate disposal of the treated wastewater.

 Sixteen communities rely on on-site wastewater treatment systems managed privately or as part of the public housing portfolio.

 Reliable and adequate wastewater collection, treatment and disposal is necessary to minimise risk to public health and the environment.
 The Water for Healthy Communities' Wastewater Management Strategy will see the improvement of wastewater systems in 56 communities by 2015.